 Jacqueline Simmons, Ed.D. designs curricula, produces films, and leads professional development workshops with local and international non-profit organizations, schools and universities, museums, and foundations.
-Her work addresses sociopolitical issues, such as resilience and innovation among vulnerable populations across the globe; and challenging topics, such as the history of American slavery.
+Her work addresses challenging topics, such as the history of American slavery and complex sociopolitical issues, such as resilience and innovation among vulnerable populations across the globe.
 She has conducted research and led capacity building workshops in Afghanistan, Kenya, Palestine, South Africa, South Korea, Thailand, the UK and in cities across the US.

-Jacqueline is the Vice Chair of the Curriculum & Teaching Department at Teachers College, Columbia University where she also directs the Master of Education Program.
+Jacqueline is a Senior Lecturer and the Vice Chair of the Curriculum & Teaching Department at Teachers College, Columbia University where she also directs the Master of Education Program.
 Her teaching and research examines the design, theory, and critical analysis of curricula with particular attention to youth, media, sense-making and conceptions of innovation.

 She is co-creator of a curriculum lab called Black Paint, a collaborative space to reimagine possibilities for curriculum making as a public endeavor.